ravaliyandala0311/Cypress_ECommerce_Project/README.md

 - `cypress/fixtures`: Contains external files (example: user test data) that can be used to mock data during tests.
 - `cypress/reports`: Contains the report for tests (Logs are attached).
 - `cypress/support`: Contains custom commands and global configuration.
+- `cypress/cypress.env.json`: Contains the base url and username,Password .
 - `cypress/support/page_object`: Contains the Utilities that provides methods for asserting different conditions on web elements.

 ## ⚙️ Configuration

 - Modify `cypress.config.js` for Cypress configuration settings.
-- Customize `commands.js` and other files in `cypress/support` for reusable commands.
+- Customize `cypress/support` for reusable commands.

 ## 📊 Reporting